stuebersystems/hugo-theme-berlin/README.md

 # Berlin

-Berlin is a simple Bootsrap 4 based Hugo theme for a blog website.
-It uses pure [Bootrap 4](https://getbootstrap.com) without any custom css and [Material Design Icons](https://materialdesignicons.com) Web Font for icons.
+Berlin is a simple Bootstrap 4 based Hugo theme for a blog website.
+It uses pure [Bootstrap 4](https://getbootstrap.com) without any custom css and [Material Design Icons](https://materialdesignicons.com) Web Font for icons.
 The idea is to give you a framework for easy further customization (e.g. additional css, own fonts or bootstrap theme).
 This theme includes a sample blog for demonstration.

 <small>This theme is based on [Hugo Bootstrap v4 Theme](https://github.com/Xzya/hugo-bootstrap)</small>